Jules Holroyd

 Profile

 I studied for my PhD in Philosophy at The University of Sheffield (2004-2008).
 In 2008 I took up a Junior Research Fellowship at Churchill College, Cambridge; followed by lectureships at Cardiff University (2009-2011), and the University of Nottingham (2012-2015).
 In 2016 I took up a Vice-Chancellor's Fellowship at Sheffield.
 In 2022 I became Senior Lecturer.
-In 2022-2023, I will take up a Mind Major Research Fellowship to write a book on oppressive praise.
+In 2022-2023, I had a Mind Major Research Fellowship to write a book on oppressive praise, for OUP.

 Research interests